steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 With a little bit of background knowledge, you can understand the mechanisms of how an organization influences the software architecture of an application and organization.
 Also, you can make use of those mechanisms via setting incentives or considering the different influence factors when architecting better solutions for your organization.

-But before we are going into the theory, let's some examples from real world in the next section.
+But before we are going into the theory, let's get some examples from real world in the next section.

 ## Real World Examples

-### Software Architecture can influence the Team Setup and vice versa
+### Software Architecture influences Team Setup and vice versa

-When I have been involved in a project as a software architect where two teams had to closely work together to build up a brand new strategical application.
+Some time ago, I have been involved in a project as a software architect where two teams had to closely work together to build a brand new strategical application.
-The first team was a support team that maintained core data required as input for the purposes of the new application that the second team should build and maintain.
+The first team was a support team which maintained core data required as input for the purposes of the new application that the second team should build and maintain.
-Unfortunately, all of us had different ideas of the overall software architecture.
+Unfortunately, all of us—me, the team members, the team lead, the product owners, and the management—had different ideas about the overall software architecture.
-There were different architecture proposals leading to different degrees of dependencies between those two teams.
+After a couple of meetings, there were different architecture proposals leading to different degrees of dependencies between those two teams.
+In total, we had, I believe, five different architecture proposals with different nuances of dependencies between the teams.
 One architecture proposal was about to intertwine both teams in a way that both teams would have to be merged, as otherwise major inefficiencies would arise.
 Another architecture proposal considered both teams to stay independent but required to change the overall process of data management.

-In total, we had—I believe—five architecture proposals with different nuances.
-There were different incentives for the various stakeholders including the main purpose of one team, different architecture proposals with different pros and cons, as well as different consequences to the organizational setup of the architecture proposals.
 So, what architecture—or oranizational setup—should we choose?
+In sum, there were different aspects you could analyze.
+There were different incentives for the various stakeholders including the main purpose of existence of one team, different consequences to the organizational setup and communication overhead, etc.
+I cannot tell you how the different stakeholders decided and how the architecture looks like eventually because I left the company before the decision was made and the project continued, but we will look at this example from different angles in the next sections.

 ### Different Drawbacks between Team Setup and Software Architecture

-Recently, I have been discussing with my current team about redistributing duties and tasks in the sub teams.
+Recently, I have been discussing about redistributing duties and tasks in the sub teams.
 With our main product, we have two sub teams: the first sub team takes about the customer-facing application itself, and the second team was supposed to build integrations with our partners (see also: [The architecture of the main product]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}#the-architecture)).

 Amazon Example -> Monolith + Danger of distributed Monolith + Too small Microservices = Development Overhead